Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot-SDK/Substrate/9-Substrate-FRAME-Tips-Tricks-slides.md

 > false
 ```

-- Google "weird float behavior" fro more entertainment around this.
+- Google "weird float behavior" for more entertainment around this.

 ---v